1rishipathak/Chakravat-cycldtc/limitations.md

 | track x coastline (229 of 303 fixes) | 160 km | - |
 | hybrid, what ships | 184 km | 114 km |

-still not good enough to evacuate a specific village on. timing and the probability are the parts that carry weight.

 ## 5. the dvorak labels are algorithm output

 scene labels come from the CIMSS ADT archive, 8212 labelled north indian scenes